 Included:

-Local transport and luggage transfers.
+Local transport and luggage support throughout the journey.

-Transfers to and from the airport.
+Transfers to and from the airport on arrival and departure.

 Please note: During the event, each person is allowed only one bag weighing up to 25 kg.
 Suitcases are not permitted.